Dems deliver GOP ultimatum over Marjorie Taylor Greene

 Top House Democrats are moving to force Rep. Marjorie Taylor Greene off multiple committees this week — with or without Kevin McCarthy’s help.

-House Majority Leader Steny Hoyer has delivered an ultimatum to McCarthy: Either Republicans move on their own to strip Greene (R-Ga.) of her committee assignments within 72 hours, or Democrats will bring the issue to the House floor.
+House Majority Leader Steny Hoyer delivered an ultimatum to McCarthy on Monday: Either Republicans move on their own to strip Greene (R-Ga.) of her committee assignments within 72 hours, or Democrats will bring the issue to the House floor.

-The Democrats’ move comes amid intense fury within the Democratic Caucus over Greene’s long record of incendiary rhetoric, including peddling conspiracy theories that the nation’s deadliest mass shootings were staged.
+The Democrats’ move, while highly unusual, comes amid intense fury within the Democratic Caucus over Greene’s long record of incendiary rhetoric, including peddling conspiracy theories that the nation’s deadliest mass shootings were staged.
 Greene also endorsed violence against Speaker Nancy Pelosi and other top Democrats before she was elected to Congress.

 Last week, Greene was officially awarded seats on the House Education and Labor Committee and the House Budget Committee.

-The precise path that Democrats would take to remove Greene from those committees is not yet determined, but party leaders have several options.
+Some Republicans are privately warning of a dangerous new precedent if Democrats make a determination about who from the minority party is best fit to serve on committees, opening up the potential for a tit-for-tat between the two parties — especially if Republicans win back the House in two years.
+But while Democrats privately acknowledge their action is controversial, they say Greene's behavior and rhetoric must be addressed forcefully.

-“Rep. Marjorie Taylor Greene must be held accountable for her reprehensible statements, and I am discussing with members the best course of action to do so,” Hoyer said through a spokesperson Monday.
+“The resolution introduced at today’s pro forma would remove Rep. Marjorie Taylor Greene from her committee assignments," Hoyer said in a statement.
+"It is my hope and expectation that Republicans will do the right thing and hold Rep. Greene accountable, and we will not need to consider this resolution.
+But we are prepared to do so if necessary.”

-On a leadership call on Sunday, top Democrats discussed a straightforward motion that would go through the House Rules Committee.
-That would be separate from a resolution led by Rep. Debbie Wasserman Schultz (D-Fla.), which would also remove the Georgia Republican from any House panel slots.
+On a leadership call on Sunday, Hoyer, Pelosi and other top Democrats discussed several options for taking action against Greene, including censure, expulsion and the resolution authored by Rep. Debbie Wasserman Schultz (D-Fla.) that the Rules panel is considering Wednesday.

 “We’re focused on making sure that we can render powerless the poisonous nature of this member,” Wasserman Schultz told reporters Monday, just before introducing her measure.
 “The House has to be able to take actions to police its own membership.”